-5.1.1 Schemes shall have QA procedures in place to check the quality of DECs and Advisory Reports, and corrective actions in place where required standards are not met.
-Requirements associated with the QA of DECs and Advisory Reports, monthly reporting of QA and other related statistics (SOR Monthly Reporting Requirements), and disciplinary measures which Schemes shall implement in specified instances, are provided in Appendix 5.

-- 5.1.2 As a summary of Appendix 5, outcomes required from Schemes are that: - a) 90% of DECs and where provided Advisory Reports audited through "random sampling" are considered to be within specified accuracy targets. - b) Schemes place measures on an EA as detailed in Appendix 5 where they produce a defective DEC and / or Advisory Report. - c) Defective DECs and Advisory Reports identified by QA procedures are replaced in so far as it is possible to do so, and in a defined timescale. - d) Where an EA fails to undertake corrective action (see also Section 6) Scheme disciplinary procedures shall include a means of escalating required remedial action leading ultimately to the revocation of Scheme Membership.
+- 5.1.1 Schemes shall have QA procedures in place to check the quality of EPCs, and corrective actions in place where required standards are not met.
+Requirements associated with the QA of EPCs, monthly reporting of QA and other related statistics (SOR Monthly Reporting Requirements), and disciplinary measures which Schemes shall implement in specified instances, are provided in Appendix 5. - 5.1.2 As a summary of Appendix 5, outcomes required from Schemes are that: - a) 95% of EPCs audited through "random sampling" are considered to be within specified accuracy targets. - b) Schemes place measures on an EA as detailed in Appendix 5 where they produce a defective EPC. - c) Defective EPCs identified by QA procedures are replaced in so far as it is possible to do so, and in a defined timescale. - d) Where an EA fails to undertake corrective action (see also Section 6) Scheme disciplinary procedures shall include a means of escalating required remedial action leading ultimately to the revocation of Scheme membership.